New & Used BMW Parts & Spares

 BMW's R68 motorcycle model was revealed in the 1950's and proved once again to be hugely popular.
 They then went from strength to strength and in 1955 produced the Isetta which was powered by a 12/13 hp motorcycle engine that sold over 160,000 units.

-The 1960's were also extremely successful for the company and saw the launch of the 1500 and 1600 series, as well as new sedans including the American Bavaria and the 2.5 CS.
-In 1973 the 2002 Turbo model was produced and was one of the first turbo engines to be ever mass produced.
+The 1960s were also extremely successful for the company and saw the launch of the 1500 and 1600 series, as well as new sedans, including the American Bavaria and the 2.5 CS.
+In 1973 the 2002 Turbo model was produced and was one of the first turbo engines to be ever mass-produced.

 The 1980s saw the successful launch of the M5 and M3 models, at this time BMW employed over 6,000 people.
-Racing still remains extremely profitable for BMW and won three consecutive FIA WTCC seasons from 2005 to 2007.
+Racing remains extremely profitable for BMW and they won three consecutive FIA WTCC seasons from 2005 to 2007.

 BMW Breakers